SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

 \subsubsection{Effect of Communication Cost}

-We demonstrate the communication efficiency of our proposed system through Fig. \ref{comm_cost-fig}, which tracks the overall network traffic consumption until the target accuracy is reached.
-Our choice of split layers, as elaborated in Section \ref{split-layer-section}, played a pivotal role in achieving this efficiency.
-Our system exhibits the least amount of network traffic consumption in most cases. \bluenote{ For example, in Fig. \ref{comm_cost-fig}(b), our system consumes only 319.9GB to achieve 80\% accuracy on CIFAR-10, while FedSwitch consumes 15.2GB higher and Semi-FL baselines consume from 454.1 to 1351.7GB.
-This translates to reductions of 4.5\%-78.4\% in communication costs.
-Similarly, Fig. \ref{comm_cost-fig}(c) demonstrates that our system reduces communication cost by 70.3\%-90.8\% compared to all baselines, respectively, when reaching 60\% test accuracy on IMAGE-100.
-The low communication cost of both FedSwitch-SL and our system implies the training efficiency of the SFL framework since the communication time is a significant contributor to the overall training time.
+We demonstrate the communication efficiency of \method through Fig. \ref{fig-commcost}, which tracks the overall network traffic consumption until the target accuracy is reached.
+Our choice of split layers played a pivotal role in achieving this efficiency.
+For example, in Fig. \ref{fig-commcost}(b), \method consumes only 181.95GB to achieve 80\% accuracy on CIFAR-10, while FedSwitch-FL consumes 59.7GB higher and FL baselines consume from 441.9 to 560.5GB.
+This translates to reductions of 24.7\%-83.4\% in communication costs.
+Similarly, Fig. \ref{fig-commcost}(c) shows a 72.9\%-92.9\% reduction in communication costs for \method to reach 85\% accuracy on STL-10, and Fig. \ref{fig-commcost}(d) shows a 73.6\%-83.5\% reduction to reach 60\% accuracy on IMAGE-100.
+The low communication cost of both FedSwitch-SL and \method implies the training efficiency of the SFL framework since the communication time is a significant contributor to the overall training time.
 However, in certain cases, such as training a customized CNN model, the transmission cost of features might outweigh the benefits of SFL.
-Fig. \ref{comm_cost-fig}(a) shows that our system consumes approximately 10.7GB to achieve 85\% accuracy is still 27.4\% higher than FedSwitch.}
+Fig. \ref{fig-commcost}(a) shows that \method consumes approximately 74.4GB to achieve 85\% accuracy, which is 6.3 times higher than FedSwitch.